Underage DUI in Arizona

 We have an established track record of success in DUIs.
 Stewart Salwin is a former prosecutor and has handled DUIs from both sides of the aisle.
 He knows how the prosecution thinks and what types of evidence is persuasive to the prosecutor to agree to get the charges lowered or dropped.
 If the case goes to trial, he also knows the best defenses to maximize your chances of a successful outcome.

 If you've been arrested for an underage DUI, there is hope!
 Call the Salwin Law Group today, and we will begin to work on preparing your defense immediately.
+We serve the greater-Phoenix area, including Tempe, Scottsdale, Mesa, and Goodyear.
 You will be kept informed and have the process explained every step of the way.
 Together, we can help you get your life back.

 Call Salwin Law Group PLLC today at (480) 470-6119 to schedule a consultation.